Masters Projects: Where and How We Work

 Learning on the Land

-Though “intern” is sometimes seen as a four-letter word, a well-crafted program crushes that notion.
-Laura Yayac spent the summer meeting with the member land trusts of the Southern Maine Conservation Collaborative, listening to their needs for land stewardship.
-She’s developing an internship program for the Collaborative inspired by the Vermont-based LANDS program, in which students gain field and professional skills while inventorying natural resources and crafting management plans.
+Though interns are often relegated to coffee brewing and photocopying, Laura Yayac is designing a program to bring them respect as land stewards.
+Laura spent the summer consulting with the member land trusts of the Southern Maine Conservation Collaborative to understand their stewardship needs.
+She's developing an internship program for the Collaborative inspired by the Vermont-based LANDS program, in which students gain field and professional skills while inventorying natural resources and crafting management plans.
 Better conservation, applied student learning, and no coffee errands.